Your Right to Broadband/Internet Service

 For further information on how to apply for Lifeline, please visit the Lifeline Program page.

 Questions regarding Lifeline Broadband/Internet service?
 Call the PUC's Consumer Hotline at 1-800-692-7380.

 Department of Community & Economic Development

-Pennsylvania is home to one of the country’s most aggressive broadband deployment commitments - by 2015, and as early as 2008, every city, town and village will have access to broadband service, even in the most rural areas.
 The Department of Community and Economic Development (DCED) has information on its website explaining about the Broadband Initiative in Pennsylvania.

 It is indisputable that a successful telecommunications infrastructure is vital in the 21st century.
 With an expansive and established broadband service, Pennsylvania will be even more attractive to businesses; and, a wide-reaching broadband network will help schools to provide a more interactive learning environment in order to bridge the digital divide.

 Increased telecommunication through broadband has many implications - some of which haven't even been discovered yet.